 Good for digestive tract

-Texture encourages cat to chew for good oral hygiene
+Texture encourages cats to chew for good oral hygiene

-We all love our Bengals, and we have heard a lot about feeding them raw diets and how good they are for your cat.
+We all love our Bengals and have heard a lot about feeding them raw diets and how good they are for your cat.
 The big disadvantage of the raw diet is that it takes a lot of time and effort.
-That is the reason why we love Instinct Ultimate Protein Grain-Free Dry Cat Food.
+That is why we love Instinct Ultimate Protein Grain-Free Dry Cat Food.
 This food was created to closely mirror the many benefits of feeding your cat a raw diet.

-What we love about this cat food is the high levels of protein that don’t come from an animal meal.
-They come from only real meat.
-This means that when you’re giving this to your Bengal, you’re giving them the good stuff.
+The high protein levels in Instinct don’t come from an animal meal; they come from real meat.
 Your cat will be able to absorb all of the nutrition and enjoy the benefits of natural omegas, natural live probiotics, and antioxidants.

 Of course, when you want to give your cat the best, you’re going to pay for it.
-This is excellent cat food, but it’s a bit pricey, and it’s not made specifically for Bengals.
-That’s why we weren’t able to put it at the top for the best food for Bengal cats.
+This is excellent cat food, but it’s a bit pricey and not made specifically for Bengals.
+That’s why we couldn’t put it at the top for the best food for Bengal cats.

 Pros